Wausau weather for Sunday and Monday

 Today

-Areas of drizzle before 10am, then patchy rain and snow showers between 10am and 2pm.
-Widespread fog, mainly before 9am.
-Otherwise, cloudy, with a high near 38.
-Light west northwest wind becoming west 8 to 13 mph in the morning.
-Winds could gust as high as 20 mph.
-Chance of precipitation is 20%.
+Areas of dense fog before 1pm.
+Otherwise, cloudy, with a high near 48.
+Southeast wind 10 to 13 mph, with gusts as high as 21 mph.

 Tonight

-A slight chance of rain and snow showers before 8pm, then snow showers likely.
-Mostly cloudy, with a low around 19.
-West northwest wind 11 to 20 mph, with gusts as high as 33 mph.
+A chance of drizzle before midnight, then rain likely, mainly between midnight and 5am.
+Patchy fog after 10pm.
+Otherwise, cloudy, with a low around 45.
+South southeast wind 9 to 14 mph, with gusts as high as 23 mph.
 Chance of precipitation is 60%.
-New snow accumulation of less than one inch possible.
+New precipitation amounts of less than a tenth of an inch possible.